 - Begin in Tadasana (Mountain Pose) at the front of the mat with your hands at your hips.

-- Bend your knees slightly and fold your torso over your legs, moving from the hips, not the lower back.
+- Bend your knees slightly and fold your torso over your legs, hingeing from the hips, not the lower back.

-- Place your hands next to your feet or on the ground in front of you.
+- Your hands may land next to your feet or on the ground in front of you.

-- Exhale and gently press both legs toward straight.
+- Exhale and gently press both legs toward straight without hyperextending.
 Lift the kneecaps and gently spiral your upper, inner thighs back.
-Keep your legs straight without hyperextending.

 - On an exhalation, extend your torso down without rounding your back.
-Stay long throughout your neck, extending the crown of your head toward the ground.
-Draw your shoulders down your back.
+Lengthen your neck, extending the crown of your head toward the ground, while you draw your shoulders down your back toward your hips.

 These tips will help protect your students from injury and help them have the best experience of the pose:

-- Remind your students that this pose is not about eventually touching their toes—or touching the mat.
+- Remind your students that this pose is not about eventually touching their toes or the mat.
 You may need to say this every time you teach, as it is one of the most common yogic misconceptions.
 Mastery of Uttanasana is in no way about “reaching” that goal of touching the mat or touching the toes, or about stretching the fingers ever longer.

-- Invite your students to try grabbing opposite elbows.
-In a standing forward bend, bringing each hand to one’s opposite elbow can help this pose feel more natural, and also allow students to go deeper as gravity pulls their weight down toward the mat.
+- Invite your students to grab each elbow with the opposite hand.
+In a standing forward bend, this can help this pose feel more natural, and also allow students to go deeper as gravity pulls their weight down toward the mat.
 (This move also prevents students from obsessing about whether their fingers are nearing their toes.)

-- Invite a focus on alignment in the ankles, knees, and hips.
+- Invite a focus on aligning the ankles, knees, and hips.
 Getting centered here can help prevent students from leaning forward or backward, or shifting to their heels.

 - If you have students suffering from back injuries, advise them to do this pose with bent knees or perform Ardha Uttanasana (Standing Half Forward Bend) with their hands on the wall, legs perpendicular to their torso and arms parallel to the floor.